-The Notes will cease to bear interest from and excluding the date fixed for redemption unless payment of the principal in respect of the Notes is improperly withheld or refused on such date or unless default is otherwise made in respect of the payment or unless redemption on such date is deferred pursuant to Condition 4, in which case the Notes shall cease to bear interest from the date of redemption following such deferral.
-In such event, the Notes will continue to bear interest at the Interest Rate as specified in this Condition 3 on their remaining unpaid amount until whichever is the earlier of:

-- (i) the date on which all amounts due in respect of such Note have been paid; and - (ii) five days after the date on which the full amount of the moneys payable in respect of such Notes has been received by the Fiscal Agent and notice to that effect has been given to the Noteholders in accordance with Condition 10.
+- (A) The Notes will cease to bear interest from and including the date fixed for redemption unless: (i) payment of the principal in respect of the Notes is improperly withheld or refused; (ii) a default is otherwise made in respect of the payment on such date; or (iii) the date fixed for redemption is deferred pursuant to Condition 4 (Redemption and Purchase) in which case the Notes shall cease to bear interest from the date fixed for redemption as so deferred. - (B) In such event, the Notes will continue to bear interest at the Interest Rate as specified in this Condition 3 on their remaining unpaid amount until whichever is the earlier of: - (i) the date on which all amounts due in respect of such Note have been paid; and - (ii) five (5) days after the date on which the full amount of the moneys payable in respect of such Notes has been received by the Fiscal Agent and notice to that effect has been given to the Noteholders in accordance with Condition 10 (Notices).